 Christening and Baptism is the same thing and is an entry into the Christian Church as well as a wonderful way of celebrating the gift of new life.

-If after reading the rest of this information, you would like to organise a Christening or Baptism please contact our administrator, Marie Hough, or our vicar, Revd Canon John Barr.
+If after reading the rest of this information, you would like to organise a Christening or Baptism please contact our Administrator, Marie Hough, or our Rector, Revd Canon John Barr.

 Marie's details are: Telephone- 01664 494 424, email- sae.churches@gmail.com